Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

 Here, $\Delta(c)>0$ indicates that \emph{DSPy} tuning moves the model closer to the human benchmark for $c$.
 We assess generalization across cultures using 5-fold cross-validation (CV) over countries/territories.
-In each fold, 80\% of countries form the compilation pool and 20\% are held out for testing.
+In each fold, 80\% of countries form the compilation pool and 20\% are held out for testing. \emph{DSPy} compiler optimizes prompts using the same cultural-distance objective used for evaluation; the held-out country-level split therefore provides the relevant evidence that the best optimized prompts transfer beyond the countries used during compilation.
 Compilation is performed only on the compilation pool, and for MIPROv2 we further split the compilation pool into training and development subsets for validation during compilation \cite{dspy_miprov2_docs}.
 We report mean held-out cultural distance: